thesandlord/logpipe/README.md

 If you want a simple way to stream logs from the Stdout of any program to Stackdriver Logging, this is for you!

 # Install
+You can download a pre-compiled binary for your system [here](https://github.com/thesandlord/logpipe/releases).

+Otherwise:

     go get -u github.com/thesandlord/logpipe
 # Setup